Everyone loves interactive design sessions when building an intranet or any web site for that matter.

 In here you can see I've color coded the back side of the component so I know how "heavy" it is.
 Another thing you can do if you get a lot of those "how difficult is this?" questions is to tell you participants about the code on each component so they are aware whether they can trade one component for another.

 In some cases you may not have all of the components available because your workshop participants come up with features or integrations you haven't thought of.
-That's ok, you can an empty sticky note to briefly describe the component and assess it's complexity without rush later.
+That's ok, you can use an empty sticky note to briefly describe the component and assess it's complexity without rush later.

 Also, chances are your participants will take one of your existing components and change some functionality in it.
-In the example here on the right I have color coded additive changes (where new functionality is added to existing feature) versus when the feature I have estimated has been simplified.
-This also gives quick view of how your wireframe is progressing in terms of complexity.
+In the example here on the right I have color coded additive changes (where new functionality is added to an existing feature) versus when the feature I have estimated has been simplified.
+This also gives a quick view of how your wireframe is progressing in terms of complexity.

 This simple enough approach will get you the best results for your intranet scope and your workshop participants will feel like they have not only designed the system but also gain an understanding around the complexity required to build it.